ScaleDoc: Scaling LLM-based Predicates over Large Document Collections: Model Cascade

 \subsection{Problem Formulation}

-For a given query, the lightweight proxy model produces a decision score for each document, denoted by $S(W)$, a cosine similarity within the interval $[0, 1]$.
-Recall that a higher score indicates a stronger semantic agreement with the query.
-To filter out the high-confidence instances, the cascade component should select two thresholds, a lower bound $lb$ and an upper bound $rb$.
+For a given query task $T$, the lightweight proxy model produces decision scores for all documents, denoted by $S(T)$.
+Each score is a cosine similarity within the interval $[0, 1]$, where the higher one indicates stronger semantic agreement with the query.
+To filter out high-confidence instances, the cascade component should select two thresholds, a lower bound $l$ and an upper bound $r$.
 The filtering logic is as follows: